guevarr2/SampleProjects/iClicker Analysis/README.md

 # iClicker-Analysis
-A program to read, parse, and analyze iClicker data using C++.
+A program to read, parse, and analyze iClicker data using modern C++.
 ## Notes
  - files.txt contains a list of names of iClicker files in xml format
  - xml files need to be in the same folder as the project folder